Amwaterwall/Real-Time_wallpaper/README.md

 Due to a private API key used,
 Please download it to your local repository and open a live server to test it locally.

+Note:
+I will later set up the JSON file and yml file, so mac users can use Plash to display wallpaper on Plash.

 ```bash
 # Clone the repository
 git clone https://github.com/Amwaterwall/Real-Time_wallpaper.git